EPIC-guide/epic-guide.github.io/_life/money-americans.md

  * You can take a foreign tax credit for foreign tax you have already paid, or you can deduct certain foreign earned income from your taxable income.
 (You may still owe the US some taxes after these reductions.)
+   The foreign tax credit is usually the better choice.
+For 2022, you need to file Schedule 3 to Form 1040 and Form 1116 to claim it.
  * Due to US-Swiss tax treaties, typically only one of the two countries can tax you on interest, dividends, pensions, estates, etc. Figuring out which country(s) for which types of income at which rates is best left to a professional.
- * Due to US-Swiss totalization agreements, typically you are only obligated to contribute to social security in one of the two countries.
+ * Due to US-Swiss totalization agreements, typically every income source will owe social security contributions to only one of the two countries.
 Swiss Pillar 1 is seen as equivalent to Social Security, but Swiss Pillar 2 has no privileged status.
 See [§ Pillar 2](#pillar-2) below.